-Stories of Atlantic City is a collaborative restorative-narratives series.
+Stories of Atlantic City is a collaborative restorative-narrative series.
 It’s an initiative that grew out of Free Press’ News Voices work in Atlantic City in 2015 and culminated in a partnership in 2018 between Free Press, the Center for Cooperative Media at Montclair State University, Stockton University, Images and Voices of Hope (ivoh), a group of engaged community members and five local-media outlets.

 Stories of Atlantic City was made possible by grants made to Stockton University and the Center for Cooperative Media by the NJ Community News and Information Fund at the Community Foundation of New Jersey, a partnership of the Geraldine R. Dodge Foundation and the John S. and James L. Knight Foundation.

 The Center for Cooperative Media, Free Press, Stockton University and The Leadership Studio are co-managing the project.